shkkonda/Graupel-Hill/Python.md

 # Python
 [Prepared by Konrapp Software Solutions Private Limited](http://konrapp.in "Konrapp's Website")

-The course is divided into 6 interactive sessions, where the student will learn `Python` by doing.
+The course is divided into 6 interactive sessions, where the student will learn `python` by doing.
 The **first session** we will introduce python and get familiar with its `syntax`.
 In the **second session** we will learn to create custom `functions`. **Session 3** will focus on `control statements` and `boolean algerbra`. **Session 4** introduces the students to data structures and particularly `lists`. **Session 5** will focus completely on iterative and conditional `loops`.
 In the **final session** students will be guided to create various real life `projects` where they will apply all the knowledge acquired throughout the course.
 All sessions will have a `quiz` to assess student understanding periodically.

 ## Table of Contents